afontainec/chinchay-docs/docs/models/sum.md

 ## Overview

 Here we are going to talk about the `sum` method.
 This is an asynchronous method that returns the sum of a certain column of all the entries that matches with the given search.
-So lets dive into it!
+So let's dive into it!

 ### Parameters